privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ad candidate and returns the score and other related data for the winning ad in ScoreAdsResponse.

-The communication between the SellerFrontEnd service and Auction service occurs within each service’s TEE and request-response is end-to-end encrypted.
+The communication between the SellerFrontEnd service and Auction service occurs within each service’s TEE and request-response is end-to-end encrypted using [HPKE][48] and TLS/SSL.
 The communication also happens over a private VPC network.

 ```
 syntax = "proto3";